 - A simple design that is devoid of overcrowded information

-- A dashboard UI design which enables human-friendly communications
+- A dashboard UI design that enables human-friendly communications

-- Fewer distractions that enable better overall interaction
+- Fewer distractions will allow for better overall interaction

-- Ability to represent significant and useful information on the go
+- Ability to represent significant and valuable information on the go

-While designing an interactive dashboard, blending the above-mentioned features with the following effective dashboard UI design tips, is one of the best strategies.
+While designing an interactive dashboard, blending the features mentioned above with the following practical dashboard UI design tips is one of the best strategies.